about Yachtsnet online yacht brokerage

 There is good stowage behind seat backs, and in a variety of built-in lockers.

-Below: The galley is on the port side, with gimbaled two-burner, grill and oven cooker, good sized sink and drainer, and a coolbox.
-Opposite this is the chart table to starboard.
-A quarter berth aft of the chart table here forms the sixth berth on board.
+Left: The galley is on the port side, with gimbaled two-burner, grill and oven cooker, good sized sink and drainer, and a coolbox.

 Yachts seen here are no longer for sale - the data is online as a free information service for buyers researching boat types.
 THE PHOTOGRAPHS ARE COVERED BY COPYRIGHT, AND MAY NOT BE REPRODUCED WITHOUT THE PERMISSION OF YACHTSNET LTD.